Sahamw/SQL-Chinook-Sample-database-analysis/README.md

 # Sales Analysis:

-•	What are the total sales revenues for each year in the dataset?
+- **What are the total sales revenues for each year in the dataset?**
-•	How do sales revenues vary across different genres of music?
+- **How do sales revenues vary across different genres of music?**
-•	Can we identify any seasonal trends or patterns in sales?
+- **Can we identify any seasonal trends or patterns in sales?**
-•	Which are the top-selling tracks and albums, and what are their respective revenues?
+- **Which are the top-selling tracks and albums, and what are their respective revenues?**
-•	Which composer is the most popular among customers?
+- **Which composer is the most popular among customers?**
-•	Which artist brings the highest revenue?
+- **Which artist brings the highest revenue?**

+# Customer Segmentation:

+- **What is the distribution of customers by country?**
+- **How does customer spending vary across different countries?**

+# Product Performance Evaluation:

+- **Which genres of music are most popular among customers?**
+- **Are there any underperforming genres that require attention?**
+- **What is the average revenue per track and album?**
+- **What is the favorite length of most preferred music tracks?**
+- **What are the three most popular playlists and ten most popular tracks?**
+- **Which media type is the most preferred?**
+- **Who are the five most popular artists?**

+<h1>Data set</h1>

+Data set for the project was downloaded from Github Chinook database.
+The data set is a sample data set which used to showcase analytical skills to find different business answers using sql queries.